vestrel00/contacts-android/DEV_NOTES.md

 I left comments all over the code on when an androidx dependency may be useful.
 The most glaring example of this is @WorkerThread.
 Even with that, I'll hold off on adding the androidx annotation lib.
-I think we can all be consenting adults and apply some common sense.
+I think we can all be consenting adults =)

 If the community strongly desires the addition of these support libs, then the community will win =)